HAAi

-Teneil Throssell, known professionally as HAAi, is an Australian electronic producer and DJ from Karratha, Western Australia.
+Teneil Laetitia Throssell, known professionally as HAAi, is an Australian electronic music producer and DJ from Karratha, Western Australia.

+Career

-Throssell began her musical career in a series of rock bands, eventually moving to the UK as part of duo Dark Bells.
+Throssell began her musical career in a series of rock bands, eventually moving to the UK as part of psychedelic rock duo Dark Bells.

 She began DJing only after the band split up, going on to hold a residency at club Phonox in London from late 2016 for two years.
 HAAi gained wider prominence after winning the BBC Radio 1 Essential Mix of the Year 2018.

 She released her debut EP in November 2019 with Systems Up, Windows Down.
 This was followed-up by her debut album, Baby, We're Ascending, in May 2022.
 She has collaborated with various other electronic artists, including Fred Again and Jon Hopkins.

+In 2025, she announced her next album, Humanise, which was released on October 10.